sree-pm/letsrewise/README.md

 LetsReWise is an AI-powered learning and upskilling platform that transforms any document into contextual quizzes, flashcards, and revision workflows — helping users learn, retain, and master topics faster.

+⸻

-# Primary outcome for users: “Upload → Learn → Revise → Retake → Master.”
+# Upload → Learn → Revise → Retake → Master

+⸻

 # ✨ Why LetsReWise?